thanh-huy-nguyen/thanh-huy-nguyen.github.io/aima-team.md

 <br/>

-_I have had the incredible privilege of working with the creative and inspiring people below._
+_I have had the incredible privilege of working with the creative & inspiring people below._

 ## Leaders